richlegrand/qast/README.md

 ## The solution

 qast sidesteps the compatibility problem entirely.
 Practically all TVs accept either MPEG transport stream or fragmented MP4, so qast transcodes everything — URLs, files, screen captures, windows, webcams, piped data — into a single H.264/AAC stream served over HTTP.
 Input can be anything ffmpeg understands, which is practically every media format in existence.
-Because everything is transcoded to a common format, qast can play varied content back to back seamlessly.
+Because everything is transcoded to a common format, qast can play varied content (different formats, different resolutions) back to back seamlessly.
 The TV sees one continuous stream with consistent format, resolution and bitrate throughout — content is added dynamically to a continuously-running mux, so there are no gaps or format switches between items.
-It's like creating your own TV station from the command line.
+It's basically creating your own TV station from the command line.

 ## Install